-For each alarm in the alarm columns list, USM Central displays useful information to help you determine the best response.
+For each alarm in the alarm in the List view, USM Central displays useful information to help you determine the best response.

 To select an alarm, select the checkbox to the left of the alarm.
 You can select all alarms at the same time by selecting the first checkbox in the column.
 These buttons display when you select an alarm: